KavishkaDulshan/Portfolio/README.md

 timeline should change

 remove time line animation and make it update while scorlling

 everything is fine untill now

+deployed fixed mobile and desktop versions 27/07/2025